Meet the Climate Emergency Group

 In the wider SRM she is also a Co-Chair of the Gender Equality Network and active member of the LGBT+ Affinity Network.

-She is an Honorary Professor of Teesside University, an Institution of Civil Engineers (ICE) Trustee and Head of UK Regions as well as Women’s Engineering Society (WES) Trustee and Chair of the WES Climate Emergency Group.
+She is an Honorary Professor of Teesside University, an Institution of Civil Engineers (ICE) Trustee and Head of Professional Conduct and Ethics as well as Women’s Engineering Society (WES) Trustee and Chair of the WES Climate Emergency Group.

 She truly believes we need our workforce to represent our society so we can effectively face future challenges sustainably.